Trip Code: | GHT17 |

 Day 19: Gorkha to Kathmandu

-Day 01: Trisuli to Salangkhu khola : Drive to Trisuli in morning and have lunch near the Triluli electricity dam.
-After lunch walk for about 3hrs. to Salangkhu khola and camp.
+Day 01: Trisuli to Salangkhu Khola: Drive to Trisuli in the morning and have lunch near the Trisuli electricity dam.
+After lunch, walk for about 3 hours to Salangkhu khola and camp.

-Day 02: Salangkhu khola to Balche Village: – An easy walk and then a short climb takes to Kalawale village for lunch.
-After lunch proceed to the big Tamang village of Balche for overnight camp.
+Day 02: Salangkhu khola to Balche Village: An easy walk and then a short climb take us to Kalawale village for lunch.
+After lunch, proceed to the big Tamang village of Balche for overnight camp.

 Day 04: Gonga to Singla: Walk through rhododendron forests to camp at singla on Rupchet.
-Rupchet is a cattle pasure and Singla is the pass.
-The singla pass offers spectacular views of Lngtang Lirung, Ganesh Himal, Baudha peak, Himal Chuli Machhapucrare, South Annapurna and Annapurna II.
+Rupchet is a cattle pasture, and Singla is the pass.
+The singla pass offers spectacular views of Langtang Lirung, Ganesh Himal, Baudha peak, Himal Chuli Machhapucrare, South Annapurna and Annapurna II.

 Day 05: Singla to Pangsang: Walk up the Singla hill following small trails to Pangsang for the overnight camp.
-The view from here in spectacular.
+The view from here is spectacular.

-Day 06: Pansang to Shomthang : Follow the ridge for camp site of the day, to Shomthang.
-This trail gives us a close up view of Ganesh Himal.
+Day 06: Pansang to Shomthang: Follow the ridge to the campsite of the day, to Shomthang.
+This trail gives us a close-up view of Ganesh Himal.

-Day 07: Shomthng to Jogeshwarkund Lake: Now undertake a gradual climb for the day to reach camp site at Jogeshwarkund Lake, (Sometimes Shamthang to Jogeshwarkund Lake not possible due to army training.)
+Day 07: Shamthang to Jogeshwarkund Lake: Now undertake a gradual climb for the day to reach the campsite at Jogeshwarkund Lake.
+(Sometimes Shamthang to Jogeshwarkund Lake is not possible due to army training.)

-Day 09: Jogeshwarkund Lake to Linju Khola: -Descend to Linju Khola for nest camp.
+Day 09: Jogeshwarkund Lake to Linju Khola: – Descend to Linju Khola for the next camp.

-Day 11: Serthung village to Laba: A short flat trail and then a gradual descent passing through Barang village followed by crossing the Akhu Khola takes to Laba, a big Tamang village.
+Day 11: Serthung village to Laba: A short flat trail and then a gradual descent passing through Barang village, followed by crossing the Akhu Khola, takes you to Laba, a big Tamang village.

 Day 12: Laba to Mongey Thanti: A slight climb to cross a hill and then descend through forests to camp at Mongey Thanti.